Are you pregnant and feel like you’re gaining too much fat?

 How much weight can you safely lose during pregnancy?

-There is no actual defined amount of weight loss that is safe to lose in pregnancy.
+There is no defined amount of weight loss that is safe to lose in pregnancy.

-If your BMI prior to pregnancy was greater than 30, a modest amount of weight loss, (approximately 5 lbs) might not have negative consequences.
+If your pre-pregnancy BMI was greater than 30, a modest amount of weight loss might not have negative consequences, but the benefits do not outweigh the risks.

-Be sure to follow with your healthcare provider closely if you do lose some weight.
+Be sure to follow closely with your health care provider if you experience pregnancy weight loss.

 How to lose weight while pregnant